srowley/ggity/README.md

 [ContEx](https://github.com/mindok/contex) - is more widely used, has some special LiveView features, Gantt charts and (very cool) sparklines.
 It is also guided by grammar of graphics concepts but is not as dogmatic about it as this library will be.

-[Plotex](https://github.com/elcritch/plotex) - focused on time series.
-Dates/times are hard, and while I have not looked at it in detail I bet Plotex does them better than GGity.
+[Plotex](https://github.com/elcritch/plotex) - focused on time series and may be better optimized for that data in some situations.

 ## Development